 Small and isolated wounds can often be resolved with a partial amputation.
 This saves the majority of the limb while still removing infection.
 More severe wounds and infections may require partial foot amputations or below-the-knee amputations instead.

-Hyperbaric oxygen therapy is a powerful treatment method that should be used in conjunction with improved lifestyle habits and the guidance of a vascular specialist.
+Hyperbaric oxygen therapy is a powerful poor blood circulation treatment method that should be used in conjunction with improved lifestyle habits and the guidance of a vascular specialist.

 HBOT reduces the symptoms of poor circulation by flooding all of the body’s tissues with pure, concentrated oxygen.
 This increases the amount of oxygen in the blood and helps break the cycle of tissue swelling, oxygen starvation, and tissue death.